 Our final sessions for Sunday will include 'Pathways to Publication', Lindy Cameron talks to agent Clare Forster and publishers Alison Green and Mandy Brett on the expectations of agents and publishers when looking for the next big thing in historical fiction.

 Writing outside your comfort zone - sex and violenceAnd you will not want to miss out on our concluding panel where Kate Forsyth, Luke Devenish and Anna Campbell will read some of their saucier excerpts as well as provide tips on writing 'Outside the Comfort Zone: Writing Sex and Violence.'

 Transforming research and the clash of armourDr Gillian Polack is offering two masterclasses focused on how to weave research into convincing and authentic historical fiction.
-There also will be interactive sessions on armour with Matt Curran (Leif the Viking) and historical costumes with Rachel Le Rossignol.
-There is also a chance to have your manuscript assessed by industry experts, Kylie Mason and Irina Dunn.
+There also will be interactive sessions on armour with Matt Curran (Leif the Viking) and historical costumes with Rachel Nightingale.
+There is also a chance to have your manuscript assessed by industry experts, Alison Arnold and Irina Dunn.
 Book your appointment here.

 HNSA is conducting a third stream which will give academics the chance to answer a call for papers in two topics: 'Bio-fiction: Can you Defame the Dead?' and 'The Lie of History'.
 Successful applicants will then present their papers.
 General admission is free to all attendees to enjoy listening to these fascinating discussions but spaces are limited so please reserve a space.
 More details about the academic sessions are available here.